 Breaking the habit.
 The truth is you’ve buried yourself beneath the wants and desires of others.
 You became a ‘doormat’ (as harsh and cruel that description sounds like that is the truth).

 So find your voice and when you do be loud and clear.
 Let that word come out naturally embodying the strength of your emotions.
+If a person knows the art of saying no, he saves himself from alot of trouble.
 There is no shame or guilt in saying no to the needs of someone else when one’s own needs are to be catered.

 Here I highlight some of the situations where it is completely fine to say no: When you have other responsibilities.
 When you don’t like the way someone acts towards you.
 When your mental health gets affected.
 When you need personal time.
 Whenever you want.

-Saying no is an act of bravery.
+Saying no is an act of bravery and an art.
 It takes courage to displease others and not care what others think about you.
 So, say no when you want to; say no because you can!

 Learning to say “No”.